 I added just enough to give the frosting some depth of flavor but I didn’t want the final texture to be too grainy, so I did limit how much I added.
 Be sure to give it a nice good beating after you add the brown sugar so that it can dissolve into the butter and peanut butter mixture before you add the powdered sugar.

 After that you just follow the basic American buttercream steps, add powdered sugar and a bit of vanilla.
 Add milk or cream until your desired texture and whip it really well to get it light and fluffy.
-(If you are curious about the various types of frosting and different styles of buttercream, check out my Frosting 101 Guide.)

 Tips for making delicious peanut butter buttercream: